iWinston/typeorm-plus/README.md

 We also add a `@JoinColumn` decorator, which indicates that this side of the relationship will own the relationship.
 Relations can be unidirectional or bidirectional.
-Only one side of relational can be owner.
+Only one side of relational can be owning.
-Using this decorator is required on the owner side of the relationship.
+Using `@JoinColumn` decorator is required on the owner side of the relationship.

 If you run the app, you'll see a newly generated table, and it will contain a column with a foreign key for the photo relation: